CRVI/OpenCLIPP/Readme - About this library.txt

    important inherited members:
       void Read(bool blocking = false)

-         Reads the data from buffer in the device to the host buffer given to the constructor blocking : if true, the method will wait for all device operations to be done, including the reading the data
+         Reads the data from the image in the device to the host image given to the constructor blocking : if true, the method will wait for all device operations to be done, including the reading the data

       void Send(bool blocking = false)

-         Sends the data from the host buffer to the buffer in the device blocking : if true, the method will wait for all device operations to be done
+         Sends the data from the host image to the image in the device blocking : if true, the method will wait for all device operations to be done

       virtual void SendIfNeeded()